Gloss

 annaweirdcnn.jpg

-The outpouring of Aporia following last week’s death of Anna Nicole Smith (in guess which state?) has foregrounded once again the need to examine what it is we are watching when we participate in the celebrity economy.
-Before I first swore off the stuff, I had begun to consider different ways to classify the celebrity types that keep entering our field of vision at the tabloid level.
+The outpouring of aporia following last week’s death of Anna Nicole Smith (in guess which state?) has foregrounded once again the need to examine what it is we are watching when we participate in the celebrity economy.
+It is imperative we consider different ways to classify the celebrity types that keep entering our field of vision at the tabloid level.

-The old system—those discussions of who’s A List, who’s C List—is useless for any meaningful discussion of the nature of celebrity.
+The old system—those discussions of who’s A List, who’s C List—is useless for any meaningful discussion of the nature of celebrity today.
 Rooted in the old Hollywood class system, it stank of snobbery and old-world disdain.
-It also clinged to that ancient subjective air of judgment, in an egalitarian society that operates in measurements.
-In tabloid culture, the C Lister is bigger than the A Lister, so how could it not be obsolete?
+It also clung to that ancient subjective air of judgment, or taste, in an egalitarian society that operates in measurements.
+In tabloid culture, the C Lister is bigger than the A Lister, so how could the system not be obsolete?

 But enough dry theory.
 On to the ladies!!